 Teeth loss can happen due to various contributing factors, such as tooth decay, accidents, gum disease, and dental fractures.
 However, everyone wants a complete set of teeth or minimal teeth loss to enjoy their favourite foods and lead a quality life.

 Since permanent teeth cannot regrow, the patients can only depend on dentistry solutions to regain their quality life and confidence.

-Are you struggling from losing teeth and searching for options that can provide durable solutions
+Do you need help with losing teeth and searching for options that can provide durable solutions?

 Let’s discuss two highly popular dentistry solutions for missing teeth: dentures and dental implants.
 Knowing the dentures vs implants pros and cons can help you to choose the most suitable treatment option according to your needs.